mrgerwin/LOZ15/README.md

   1. Replace the if statement that will append an enemy projectile if there is one to append, with a try block.
 Print an appropriate statement if a run time error occurs.

 Challenge -
   1. Create another projectile for an enemy to fire.
 You might have to use gimp to get the projectile from a sprite sheet.
+Make the projectile so that it can travel through walls.
+Kill the projectile if it reaches any edge of the screen.
+Test it in the program and debug if neccessary.